hackbg/ubik/README.md

 }
 ```

-Now you can publish your library with `npm run ubik publish`.
+Now you can publish your library with `npm run ubik release`.

 ## Tasks